Stimulus Equipment

 -

-When any CHBH Stimulus PC is selected via the KVM it will receive reports from the Keyboard, Mouse at the local screen, and from the NATA Response Interface and the LABJACK U3.
-Other devices may be plugged directly into the fascia of the desired Stimulus PC.
+When any Stimulus PC (or laptop on KVM 3) is selected via the KVM it will receive reports from the Keyboard, Mouse at the local screen, and from the NAtA Response Interface (Response Box and Triggers) and the LABJACK U3, as these are connected via USB through the KVM.
+Other devices may be plugged directly into the USB ports of the desired Stimulus PC.

 vPixx Projector